Understanding the Interplay Between Mental Health and Addiction in Athletes

 Who Suffers from a Dual Diagnosis?

-The Substance Abuse and Mental Health Administration (SAMHSA) reports that around 27 million Americans struggle with substance abuse and addiction.
+Despite the stigma often associated with addiction and mental health issues, they are far more common than many realize.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) reports that approximately 27 million Americans struggle with substance abuse and addiction, highlighting the widespread nature of these challenges.

-Some common mental health disorders that can lead to a dual diagnosis include:
+Common mental health disorders that often co-occur with substance abuse, leading to a dual diagnosis, include:

 TREATMENT OPTIONS